microsoft/Partner-Center-PowerShell/docs/help/Connect-PartnerCenter.md

 ```

 ### -TenantId
-The Azure AD domain or tenant identifier.
+The identifier of the Azure AD tenant.

 ```yaml
 Type: String